gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 ```

 For more information, see [Configured Cluster-Defined Regions](bootstrap-annotations.html#configured-cluster-defined-regions)
-in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-functions"></a>Configure Functions

-[vmware-gemfire-short-name] Functions are useful in distributed compute scenarios
+GemFire Functions are useful in distributed compute scenarios
 where a potentially expensive computation requiring data can be
 performed in parallel across the nodes in the cluster.
 In this case, it
 is more efficient to bring the logic to where the data is located